hellmarbecker/ccloud-ksql/README.md

-# ccloud-ksql
+# ccloud-utils
-Examples how to provision, tear down, and use KSQL in Confluent Cloud
+Examples how to provision, tear down, and use resources in Confluent Cloud
 ## Show the currently selected environment ID and cluster ID

 ```bash